fwenzel/fredericiana/site/_posts/2013-01-31-cruise-control-ux.md

 * on / off
 * set
-* cancel / reset
+* cancel / resume
 * accelerate / decelerate

-Arguably the most important are *cancel* and *reset*, because you want to ensure that the user hits *cancel* when they need to, and *reset* (only) when they want to, and not accidentally.
+Arguably the most important are *cancel* and *resume*, because you want to ensure that the user hits *cancel* when they need to, and *resume* (only) when they want to, and not accidentally.

 *Set* is necessary, of course, and *accelerate/decelerate* are icing on the cake.